roberto-arista/TypedBot/README.md

 + First of all, why?
 Don't we already have DrawBot?

     During the last year, I started to study and use Swift.
 It's not so hard to learn if you come from Python, the syntax is quite similar, but you have to get used to handling types.
-That's a bit annoying at the beginning, but it has its own advantages.
+That's a bit annoying at the beginning, but it has its advantages.
 In a way, it made me realize that I often write crappy Python code (unwrapping optionals? what's that?).

     Handling types is frustrating because you get all these annoying error messages from your IDE, like "this function might return a `None` value, are you prepared for that?".
 It slows you down and it forces you to cast ints as floats for a `sin()` function and other things only meaningful to Computer Science people.
 At the same time, all these annoying messages risk becoming errors at runtime.
 And it sucks if you are going to distribute the code to other users.
 Bugs mean extra complaints and less confidence.
 Bad for users and developers.

     How can I get some extra confidence in writing my code while using Python?
 I like Swift, but Python is useful, especially for font development work.
 Maybe I can get a similar experience to writing Swift by adding type annotations to Python code.
 But, you can't check annotations where they do not exist.
-And most of the packages I use for my own work do not have annotations.
+And most of the packages I use for my work do not have annotations.
 So, I screamed to the sky: «I will add annotations to DrawBot!»

     Well, that's not so easy.
 Let's start with a wrapper around DrawBot, then we'll see.